A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Angular momentum realisation

-\paragraph{Wigner matrix.} The action of the generators of $SU(2)$ over $\mathcal{Q}_j$ defines a linear action of the group $SU(2)$ by exponentiation (see appendix \ref{representations and intertwiners}).
-The \textit{Wigner matrix} $D^j(g)$, is the matrix that represents the action of $g \in SU(2)$ in the $\ket{j,m}$ basis.
-It is thus a square matrix of size $2j+1$.
-By definition, the coefficients of the Wigner matrix are the functions
+\paragraph{Wigner matrix.} The exponentiation of the action of the generators of \SU defines a linear action of the group \SU (see eq. \eqref{eq:exp}).
+The \textit{Wigner matrix} $D^j(g)$ represents the action of $g \in \SU$ in the $\ket{j,m}$ basis.
+It is thus a square matrix of size $2j+1$, whose coefficients are the functions